Corey M. Cohen, BS, CMI

-As branch director of outreach, operations and behavior for Pennsylvania SPCA from 2009 to 2012, Cohen had a pivotal role in transforming four shelters from “high kill” to “no kill” operations and in the process changed their cultures.
+As branch director of behavior and operations for the Pennsylvania SPCA from 2009 to 2012, Cohen had a pivotal role in transforming four shelters from “high kill” to “no kill” operations and in the process changed their cultures.
 He significantly increased adoptions, decreased surrenders and drastically cut returns by teaching his philosophy that every life matters.
 His work in community outreach resulted in a better informed public, greater community support and a significant increase in donations.

 Veterinarians and animal hospitals have sought to expand their knowledge of the human-animal relationship by inviting him to provide continuing education presentations at staff meetings and seminars.
 He also makes presentations to the public at community libraries and other venues.

 Practice and Teaching of Mindfulness

 At the heart of Cohen’s philosophy is connecting with your dog on the experiential level through mindfulness.
 Unlike people, dogs live in the present moment.
 Mindfulness helps us experience the world the way they do, and that creates an environment for mutual understanding, respect and empathy.